JayOHx/Jays_Functionality/README.md

   1. Everything is lablled in the config.lua for easy use.
   2. If you have any issues feel free to join my personal discord below.

-# Future
+# FUTURE PLANS FOR THIS:
-I plan on removing the dependency for threads in the near future and also either removing or reducing my debut feature as I feel its a bit cluncky and weird.
+I plan on removing the dependency for threads in the near future and also either removing or reducing my debuG feature as I feel its a bit cluncky and weird.
+I plan on either incorperating Discord Logs into it for maybe the hands up feature, I feel this could be usefull for Fail RP scenes to do with robberies etc but its something to thing about if it's worth doing.

 # SUPPORT:
   https://discord.gg/rN4nVHArY9